Expertise and experience

 Kaileigh volunteers with Cocktails in Care Homes, a scheme which arranges cocktail parties for residents in care homes around London.
 Volunteers attend to socialise and chat with the residents.
 Kaileigh also organises the firm’s netball team who play in a weekly league.

-Kaileigh is recognised in the 2020 Legal 500, with the following testimonials:
+She was also acknowledged in the 2020 Legal 500, with the following testimonials:

 ‘Kaileigh Hazeldine is highly experienced in COP matters and pragmatic both in and out of court, providing excellent support to counsel and clients alike, with a friendly and professional manner‘.